sap-tutorials/Tutorials/tutorials/datahub-trial-v2-pipelines-part02/datahub-trial-v2-pipelines-part02.md

 |  :------------- | :-------------
 | service  | `GCS or S3 or WASB`
 | connection | Check the connection specific details after this table
-|  bucket  | Name of the bucket we had earlier noted down
 |  path  | `sensordata/file_<counter>.txt`

 To specify connection details you can utilize the connections established in the Configuration Manager .